ieatstickers/electrajs-migrate/README.md

 ### addIndex

-The `addIndex` method is used to add an index to a column in the table.
+The `addIndex` method is used to add an index to a table.

 #### Parameters